Vegetable Stew

 Notes

-Tip: Cut vegetables similar in size.
+My Top Tip: Cut vegetables similar in size to make it easier for everything to cook evenly and make it easier to eat.
 Cut larger for a chunkier stew.

-Storage: Store in an airtight container in the fridge for up to 3-4 days or in the freezer for 3 months.
+Storage: Store in an airtight container in the fridge for up to 3-4 days.
+Reheat in the microwave for 1-2 minutes or on the stovetop until warmed through.

 Nutrition